pablobernabeu/prototype-process-pronouns-gestures/README.md

 ### 3. Alignment Analysis (alignment_analysis.py)

 - Onset times of demonstrative pronouns are compared with detected gesture apexes.
+Both categories are paired on a case-by-case basis if the distance between them is smaller than the maximum gap (`max_time_diff`).

-- The script calculates the temporal difference between the two.
+- The script calculates the temporal difference between the onset of the pronoun and the apex of the gesture.

 - Outputs a CSV file containing word-gesture alignment data.